ricardozacarias/ricardozacarias.github.io/about.md

 This website aims to share short-stories based on statistics that connect with people but also entertain.

+Disclaimer: while these stories are backed up by data, they are not devoid of opinion and personal biases.

 <h1 id="posts-label"></h1>

 <p align="center">